casp3rus/100DaysOfAlgo/042MinHeapConstruction/README.md

   * Sifting integers up and down the heap, which is to be used when inserting andremoving values.

 - The heap should be represented in the form of an array.

+- A min-heap is a binary tree such that:
+  * the data contained in each node is less than (or equal to) the data in that node’s children.
+  * the binary tree is complete